 So, to help you get into a more creative way of thinking, this week we share 3 easy ways to generate more creative thinking ideas.

-Creative thinking ideas #1 - Define key roles in idea generation
+Creative thinking #1 - Define key roles

 The opportunity owner

-Idea generation / ideation session
+Idea generation session

 Contributors are anyone in the business, or from outside like your marketing agencies who bring ideas, knowledge or expertise to the opportunity.

-So, creative thinking sessions are more like checking the direction of the business.
-They help you plan the best route to take.
-This means you “run” better when you go back into operational mode.
+Creative thinking helps you set and check the direction of the business.
+It helps you plan the best route.
+This means you “run” in the right direction when you go back into operations mode.

 But in creative sessions to generate creative thinking ideas, you perform a different set of tasks.